bramtechs/static-curl-openssl/README.md

 # static-curl-openssl
-CMake interface to quickly **statically link** curl and openssl, primary on Android devices.
+CMake interface to quickly **statically link** curl and openssl on Android.

 Do not use blindly in production.
 Check licenses of the resources below.<br>
 Comes with absolutely no warranty.